+Do you need a product liability attorney in Atlanta?
 When you buy a new product, whether it’s an appliance for your home, a tool for the garage, a toy for your baby, or an automobile, you expect that it has been designed and tested for safety and manufactured correctly.
 You have no reason to think otherwise and no way of knowing if it is defective – until something goes wrong.
 The power of knowing whether a product is designed and manufactured correctly lies with the manufacturer, or in some cases the distributor or retailer.
 As a consumer, if you’ve been hurt by a product defect, you can hold these parties strictly liable for making or selling you a defective product.
 The Atlanta product liability attorneys at Durham Law Group have the depth and breadth of experience to take on even the largest corporations and hold them accountable for causing needless pain and suffering by releasing defective products on the market.
-If you believe you or a family member has been hurt by a product defect, call our Atlanta office at 404-845-3434 for a free consultation to discuss your claims.
+If you or your family needs an Atlanta product liability lawyer, contact our Atlanta office at 404-845-3434 for a free consultation to discuss your claims.

 Types of Product Liability Claims in Atlanta

 Product defects generally fall into one of three different categories: design defects, manufacturing defects, and marketing defects.
 If a product is defectively designed, that defect is present in every unit manufactured and could potentially cause injury to thousands of people.
 Examples of defectively designed products include automobiles that rollover or catch fire too easily in a crash, power saws that don’t have guards or shields, and space heaters or irons that aren’t designed to automatically shut off after a period of inactivity or if knocked over.
 Contact an Atlanta product liability lawyer today!